 • To accept only massage therapists from unregulated provinces with appropriate documentation who have graduated from a 2200-hour massage therapy program and are in good standing with their provincial associations.

 • Members who want to become certified have to complete the CSMTA Education Program, unless they can provided documentation of passing an MQE and a CSMTA hands-on sport massage course.

-• Current members will keep their membership status and will be classified as Certification Candidate Member.
+• Current members will keep their membership status and will be classified as Sport Candidate Member.

 • Current and new members must fill out the appropriate application form and submit and fulfil all other obligations as outlined in the candidate handbook